CU-ESIIL/management-practices-prevent-thresholds-innovation-summit-2025__17/docs/index.md

 ### Our question(s) 📣
 - What management actions take place after drought, windstorm, fire, and insect/path to prevent future wildfires?
--Ie. how are managers purposefully or inadvertently breaking disturbance links in order to prevent future catastrophic disturbances and tipping points?
+  - ie. how are managers purposefully or inadvertently breaking disturbance links in order to prevent future catastrophic disturbances and tipping points?

 ### Hypotheses / intentions 📣
 -We expect to have a ton of fun and learn a lot :_